The HAGGiS Passion

 6 Day Wild Skye Volunteer Adventure

-Join us on a once-in-a-lifetime volunteer adventure on the beautiful Isle of Skye.
-This legendary experience provides the best mix between adventure and volunteering; all while making a difference on Scotland's magical landscapes and communities.
+Join us on a once-in-a-lifetime adventure that provides the best mix between exploring and volunteering; all while making a difference on Scotland's magical landscapes and communities.

 Tormore Forest is a community-owned forest on the beautiful Sleat peninsula of the Isle of Skye; with jaw-dropping views to the Scottish mainland and stunning wee isles.
 The forest contains the remains of historical settlements that have huge potential to be used by Skye's residents and visitors to the island - but the community needs more helping hands to make the forest more accessible.